HW2: Bayesian GLMs#

 # Note: you can use interactive plots in Colab.
 I turned off interactive mode

-# because the interactive plots don't renter in the online book.
+# because the interactive plots don't render in the online book.

 plot_counties(demo.fips,